Advanced Persistent Threats (APT)

 Other means of external exploitation and intrusion, for example:

 Rogue Wi-Fi penetration

 Effective Cyber Security

-As part of their responsibility for minimising risk and to maximising business opportunities and ROI, CEOs need to make cyber security an organisational priority.
+As part of its responsibility for minimising risk and maximising business opportunities and ROI, an organisation’s leadership needs to make cyber security a top priority.

-No organisation or industry should delay devoting attention and funding to combat Advanced Persistent Threats.
-Indeed, they should plan and act as though they have already been breached.
-Effective cyber security depends on coordinated, integrated preparations for rebuffing, responding to, and recovering from a range of possible attacks.
-There is no single standalone solution for cybercrime or for APTs.
-It is by their very nature that APTs are designed to evade standard security controls.
+Effective cyber security depends on coordinated and integrated preparations for rebuffing, responding to and recovering from a range of possible attacks.
+There is no single standalone solution for cyber crime or for APTs.
+By their very nature APTs are designed to evade standard security controls.

 Solutions for effective cyber security